 I know I say this about almost everything I make :), but oh my goodness, I LOVE THIS DRESS!
 This fabric is one of my favorites that I bought a couple of years ago and have been saving.
 In fact, it pained me just a little to cut into it since the fabric line is almost impossible to find anymore.
 The good thing is, I know I made the dress in a way that she will be able to wear it for at least 2 years as a dress and probably even longer as a top.
 (All I’ll have to do is loosen the elastic in the back.)

 (The fabric is from Tanya Whelan.
 I also have a yard of the sky blue and darker pink/red rose print, pink and blue damask print and cream w/ pink dots.)

-paper to draw your pattern (if needed) or use my bodice pattern (Click the link for the pattern. it comes in 3/4, 5/6 and 7/8)
+- paper to draw your pattern (if needed) or use my bodice pattern (Click the link for the pattern. it comes in 3/4, 5/6 and 7/8)

 *** Important pattern printing tip*** When printing the patterns, do not print directly from Google docs.
 Download the pattern to your computer and open it in your adobe acrobat reader.
 Choose actual size and the landscape option.
 (I just printed a pattern directly off Google docs and notice it printed slightly smaller.)

 Step 1: Creating, measuring and cutting your pattern pieces and fabric.

 Print or create your front bodice piece.
 (Or follow the directions below to make your own – click the images to make them bigger.)

 Cut out the bodice pattern and then cut two from your fabric.
 One is the bodice front and the other is the bodice lining.
 If you are using my pattern, cut 2 bodice pieces on fold.

 To determine the fabric measurements for the skirt, hold up the bodice piece to your child and measure down how far you want the skirt to go.
 Subtract the length of the ruffle and add half an inch for seam allowances.